ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab01.md

     ssh-keygen -f ~/.ssh/known_hosts -R csil.cs.ucsb.edu
     ```

-    You need to do this because CSIL had new hardware installed over the summer, which caused the host key to change.
+    - You need to do this because CSIL had new hardware installed over the summer, which caused the host key to change.
+    - If you get a "no such file or directory" error, then you can skip this step
 4. Review a few basic facts about git, github.com and github.ucsb.edu
     - detailed information [here](https://ucsb-cs56-pconrad.github.io/topics/git_overview/)